evergreenx/coollors/README.md

 # Coolors Clone

-A Coolors clone built using Next.js, Supabase, and Tailwind CSS.
+A Coolors clone built using Next.js, Supabase, Shadcn UI, and Tailwind CSS.
 This project allows users to generate color palettes, save them to a database, and access them later.

 ## Features